 So when someone who did not write a certain book purchases it from a ghostwriter and markets it under their pen name, the public is being deceived.
-This may not be illegal - as a legitimate contract for the rights may have been signed - and fair money may have been paid.
-However, to my mind there is potential for embarrassment if this ever came out.
+This may not be illegal—as a legitimate contract for the rights may have been signed—and fair money may have been paid.
+However, in my mind, there is potential for embarrassment if this ever came out.
 (For example, R.L.
 Stine may never escape the rumors that he used ghostwriters during a prolific period.)

 To my mind there are several more honest and desirable alternatives to the ghostwriting transaction.